 Examples provided are for illustration only and are not exhaustive.
 This Guideline is not a substitute for legal, economic or other technical advice.
 Market Participants are encouraged to obtain legal, economic or other technical advice tailored to its specific circumstances.
 This Guideline does not reproduce all requirements in the WEM Rules.
 Market Participants are advised to refer to the WEM Rules for a full list of obligations.

-·

 Prepared by: Energy Markets Division

-Record Number: D280865
+Record Number: TBAD286549

-Version: 2
+Version: 2.0

-Effective Date
+Effective Date 1 February 2025

-Status:
+Status: In force

 Approved for distribution and use by:

 Name: Steve Edwell

 Title: ERA Governing Body Chair

 VERSION HISTORY